dannyjackson/Genomics-Main/B_Phylogenetics/msmc/msmc_README.md

 **Defining Time Segmentation Parameters**

 You can adjust the time segmentation pattern of MSMC2 using the `-p` flag.
 Since the default time segmentation pattern (`1*2+25*1+1*2+1*3`) is fitted for larger human genomes, if your project uses significantly different genome data, you'll likely need to fiddle around with this parameter to avoid overfitting of your data.

-You can interpret the string defining the default time segmentation pattern as follows:

-WIP
+In short, for non-human, relatively smaller genomes, you'll need less time segments and join the coalescence rates at the most recent and ancient timepoints of your data.

+Review recommended resources for support on how to properly edit this parameter.

 **Generating Bootstrap Outputs**